-The underwriters propose to offer the ordinary shares directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of per share.
-Any such dealers may resell shares to certain other brokers or dealers at a discount of up to \$
+The underwriters propose to offer the ordinary shares directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$0.756 per share.
+Any such dealers may resell shares to certain other brokers or dealers at a discount of up to \$0.252 per share from the initial public offering price.

-\$ per share.
-Any such dealers may resell shares to certain other brokers or dealers at a discount of up to \$ per share from the initial public offering price.
 After the initial offering of the shares to the public, if all of the ordinary shares are not sold at the initial public offering price, the underwriters may change the offering price and the other selling terms.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.
 Sales of shares made outside of the United States may be made by affiliates of the underwriters.

-The underwriters have an option to buy up to 1,323,529 additional ordinary shares from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
+The underwriters have an option to buy up to 1,376,812 additional ordinary shares from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
 The underwriters have 30 days from the date of this prospectus to exercise this option to purchase additional shares.
 If any shares are purchased with this option to purchase additional shares, the underwriters will purchase shares in approximately the same proportion as shown in the table above.
 If any additional ordinary shares are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.

 The underwriting fee is equal to the public offering price per ordinary share less the amount paid by the underwriters to us per ordinary shares.
-The underwriting fee is \$ per share.
+The underwriting fee is \$1.26 per share.
 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-Without option to purchase additional shares exercise With full option to purchase additional shares exercise
+purchase t option to additional exercise purchas ull option to se additional es exercise

-Per Share \$ \$
+Per Share \$ 1.26 \$ 1.26

-Total \$ \$
+Total \$11,5 65,217 \$13, 300,000

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees, legal and accounting expenses and the fees payable to A-Labs, but excluding the estimated underwriting discounts and commissions, will be approximately \$6,873,808.
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees, legal and accounting expenses and the fees payable to A-Labs, but excluding the underwriting discounts and commissions, will be approximately \$6,713,040.
 We have also agreed to reimburse the underwriters for certain of their expenses in an amount up to \$150,000.